 Losses and loss adjustment expense reserves are maintained to cover the Company's estimated liability for both reported and unreported claims.
-Reserving methodologies that calculate a point estimate for the ultimate losses are utilised.
-This represents management's best estimate of ultimate loss and loss adjustment expenses.
+Reserving methodologies that calculate an actuarial best estimate for the ultimate losses, along with a reserve margin are utilised.
+This represents the management's best estimate of ultimate loss and loss adjustment expenses.
 The Company's internal actuaries review the reserving assumptions and methodologies on a quarterly basis with loss estimates being subject to a semi-annual independent review by external actuaries.
 The results of the independent review are presented to the Group's Audit Committee.
 The Group has also established Reserve Committees at the operating entity level, which have responsibility for the review of large claims and IBNR levels, their development and any changes in reserving methodology and assumptions.

 The extent to which the reserving process relies on management's judgement is dependent on a number of factors including whether the business is insurance or reinsurance, whether it is short-tail or long-tail and whether the business is written on an excess of loss or pro-rata basis.
-Generally, the Company writes most of its business on a direct excess of loss basis and the Company does not currently write a significant amount of long-tail business.